 Pros of Magic Spoon cereal:

 —Healthy cereal you can feel good about eating.
+The answer to is Magic Spoon cereal healthy is yes!
 High protein, low-carb and suitable for those who follow a gluten-free or keto diet.

 —Long expiration dates a year out or so

 —Subscription option so you don’t run out & can save 10%